- All Ages

 Yes, there is an onsite restaurant.

-Bolderwood Deer Sanctuary has not told us if they are fully wheelchair friendly.
+No, Bolderwood Deer Sanctuary is not wheelchair friendly.

-Bolderwood Deer Sanctuary has not told us if they are fully pushchair friendly.
+No, Bolderwood Deer Sanctuary have stated they are not pushchair friendly.

 Bolderwood Deer Sanctuary has not told us if they are dog friendly.